imbasimba/toasty/docs/cli/wwtl-sample-image-tiles.rst

 ``toasty wwtl-sample-image-tiles``
 ==================================

-The ``wwtl-sample-image-tiles`` command is like :ref:`cli-study-sample-image-tiles`, but loads up ``.wwtl`` WWT “layers” files, from which it can load preexisting astrometric information and convert it to the format needed for its tiled output.
+The ``wwtl-sample-image-tiles`` command is like :ref:`cli-tile-study`, but loads up ``.wwtl`` WWT “layers” files, from which it can load preexisting astrometric information and convert it to the format needed for its tiled output.
 The purpose of this specialized command is to enable an easy workflow where you can interactively position a large image file on the sky in the AAS WorldWide Telescope Windows application, then tile it for web viewing while preserving the astrometric alignment.

 Usage
 =====